 Definitely.
 Users are becoming increasingly demanding, which is why a greater loading time may lead to users leaving.
 All current Google operations are performed with the purpose of increasing the page loading speed.

-AMP (Accelerated Mobile Pages) technology is becoming increasing popular, as it allows for websites to load very quickly on mobile devices.
+AMP (Accelerated Mobile Pages) technology is becoming increasingly popular, as it allows for websites to load very quickly on mobile devices.
 How does it work?
 When searching for something using Google on their phone or other mobile device, the user will be notified with a lightning symbol.

-This type of websites are loaded directly from Google servers, which is why their load time is so short.
+These types of websites are loaded directly from Google servers, which is why their load time is so short.

 In order to check the page loading speed, you can use one of the popular tools, e.g. Google PageSpeed Insights, GTMetrix lub Pingdom.

-Running a blog isn’t a necessity, although it is a valuable addition that gives you the opportunity to showcase yourself as an expert in the field, which is valued both by users and algorithms.
+Running a blog isn’t a necessity, although it is a valuable addition that gives you the opportunity to present yourself as an expert in the field, which is valued both by users and algorithms.

-When it comes to internet shops, it’s a good idea to make sure that all your blog posts contain thematically linked products, links to key categories, as well as Call to Action elements that enable you to quickly gain contact information.
+When it comes to online shops, it’s a good idea to make sure that all your blog posts contain thematically linked products, links to key categories, as well as Call to Action elements that enable you to quickly gain contact information.

 Not enough sales?
 Contact us!